shapelets/khiva/README.md

 #### Prerequisites

-- Install [Python-64bits](https://www.python.org/downloads) and add the path to the environment variable path, 32-bits version won't work.
+- Install [Python-64bits](https://www.python.org/downloads) and add the installation path to the environment variable path, 32-bits version won't work.
-- Install [ArrayFire 3.5.1](https://arrayfire.com/download/) and add the path to the environment variable path.
+- Install [ArrayFire 3.5.1](https://arrayfire.com/download/) and add the installation path to the environment variable path.
-- Install [Vcpkg](https://docs.microsoft.com/es-es/cpp/vcpkg#installation) and add the path to the environment variable path.
+- Install [Vcpkg](https://docs.microsoft.com/es-es/cpp/vcpkg#installation) and add the installation path to the environment variable path.
-- Install [chocolatey](https://chocolatey.org/) to manage windows dependencies and add the path to the environment variable path.
+- Install [chocolatey](https://chocolatey.org/) to manage windows dependencies and add the installation path to the environment variable path.

-Once we have installed all Khiva dependencies, we ar
+Once we have installed all Khiva dependencies,  we are ready to install Khiva by using the installers (Option 1) or from source code (Option 2).

-#### Build using a batch installer...
+#### (Option 1) Build using a batch installer

 In the tools directory you can find the script install.bat.
 You must indicate the path to your vcpkg installation directory.
 - Usage: install.bat <path_to_vcpkg>
 - Example: install.bat c:\vcpkg

-#### Build from source code
+#### (Option 2) Build from source code

 If you prefer, you can build Khiva step by step.
 First, go to the source directory.